ashu-xx/our-2026-deck/QUICKSTART.md

 3. See your beautiful card deck!
 4. Click cards to flip them
 5. Switch between 2025 Memories and 2026 Adventures
+6. Double-tap any 2026 card to mark it as complete (you'll see a celebration! 🎉)

+**Local Storage Benefits**:
+- All your cards persist in the browser
+- Images are stored as base64 (no external server needed)
+- Works completely offline
+- Sample data is pre-loaded so you can see how it looks
+- Perfect for testing and designing your deck before going live

 ---